pgxman/pgxman/docs/installing_extensions.md

 ## Batch Installation using a pgxman file

-You can also utilize a [pgxman.yaml](spec/pgxman.yaml.md) file to install multiple extensions at once:
+You can also utilize a [pgxman.yaml](spec/pgxman.yaml.md) file to install or upgrade multiple extensions at once:

 ```console